ethanlunderville/Pong-with-Pygame/ReadMe.md

 # PONG

-Fun pong game made with the pygame library
+Fun pong game made with the pygame library.

-This is a personal project that I made for fun
+This is a personal project that I made for fun.